HTTP-RPC/Kilo/README.md

 * `method` - the HTTP method to execute
 * `url` - the URL of the requested resource

 Request headers and arguments are specified via the `setHeaders()` and `setArguments()` methods, respectively.
 Custom body content can be provided via the `setBody()` method.
-When specified, body content is serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate custom request encodings.
+When specified, body content is typically serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate custom request encodings.

 Like HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).
 However, if a custom body is provided either via `setBody()` or by a custom request handler, `POST` arguments will be sent in the query string.

-Any value may be used as an argument.
+Any value may be used as an argument and will generally be encoded using its string representation.
 However, `Date` instances are automatically converted to a long value representing epoch time.
 Additionally, `List` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 When using the multi-part encoding, instances of `URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.

 Service operations are invoked via one of the following methods: